gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 ![Game Logic With TMP](readme-images/game-logic-with-tmp.png)

-## Differences between C# and Java

-### C# naming conventions

-Most of the naming is in PascalCase.

-[Here](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines) is Microsoft's official naming convention for the C# language.

-[Here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) is Microsoft's official coding convention.

-[Here](https://github.com/ktaranov/naming-convention/blob/master/C%23%20Coding%20Standards%20and%20Naming%20Conventions.md) is a repository from [Konstantin Taranov](https://github.com/ktaranov) that condenses all of the conventions.

 Another polish that I will apply to the code here is to get rid of the hard-coded states that we're checking to see if the player needs to hit enter or not.

 Instead of checking that by getting the name, we can just check to see if the length of the array with the next states is equal to one, meaning that the player is about to lose or win the game, and they can only go to the game over or good ending screen by pressing `Enter`.
 So, we replace: